blankaex/blog/_posts/2026-03-31-pong-gear-guide.md

 Anti-spin looks like inverted, but plays similar to long pips.
 It shares the property of not really being able to create spin, but differs in that returns tend to be "dead" rather than having their spin reversed.

 They're used for much the same reason as long pips—to send back awkward balls that force errors.
-Broadly speaking, long pips vary spin on returns, whereas anti-spin returns flat balls at varying speeds instead.
+Broadly speaking, long pips vary spin on returns, whereas anti-spin returns flat balls at varying speeds.

 ## Recommendation